-- A. When granting or denying any permit application the Board shall consider the items listed in Rules 5, 14 and 20, and whether appropriate notice has been issued as required by Rule 27. - B. For transportation permits, in addition to the matters listed above, the Board will consider the items listed in Rule 14.C.
+- A. When granting or denying any permit application the Board shall consider the items listed in Rules 5, 14 and 20 for the type of permit applied for, and whether appropriate notice has been issued as required by Rule 26. - B. For transportation permits, in addition to the matters listed above, the Board will consider the items listed in Rule 14.C.